 Regular exercise is a proven way to increase your metabolism effectively.
 Eating virgin coconut oil can further elevate your metabolic activity due to its plentiful MCFAs.

-That means they won't get stored as fat so easily.
+That means they won't get stored as body fat so easily.
 Being smaller in size, MCFAs, together with other energy components in coconut oil, yield fewer calories than other fats — only 8.62 calories per gram.
 And if you replace other oils (which carry 9.4 calories per gram, to be exact) with coconut oil, you'll benefit from lower calorie intake and a boost of energy.

 Let me show you the math: